trefx/5s-crate/0.2-DRAFT/index.md

 }
 ```

-**Tip**: While the [FormalParameter](https://www.researchobject.org/ro-crate/1.1/workflows.html#describing-inputs-and-outputs) SHOULD match the definitions within the Workflow Crate referenced from _mainEntity_, the only requirement from this profile is that their _name_ is programmatically recognized by the workflow engine for binding input parameters of the particular workflow.
+**Tip**: While the [FormalParameter](https://www.researchobject.org/ro-crate/1.1/workflows.html#describing-inputs-and-outputs) SHOULD match the definitions within the Workflow Crate referenced from `mainEntity`, the only requirement from this profile is that their `name` is programmatically recognized by the workflow engine for binding input parameters of the particular workflow.

 ### Outputs

-If the workflow has successfully executed, that is the _CreateAction_ has _actionStatus_ set to _CompletedActionStatus_, the output data entities SHOULD be referenced from the _results _array.
+If the workflow has successfully executed, that is the `CreateAction` has `actionStatus` set to `http://schema.org/CompletedActionStatus`, the output data entities SHOULD be referenced from the `results` array.

-Output entities MUST be described as in the [Workflow Run Crate profile](https://w3id.org/ro/wfrun/workflow/0.1), with type SHOULD be _File_, _Dataset_, _Collection_, _DigitalDocument _or _PropertyValue_.
+Output entities MUST be described as in the [Workflow Run Crate profile](https://w3id.org/ro/wfrun/workflow/0.1), with type SHOULD be either `File`, `Dataset`, `Collection`, `DigitalDocument` or `PropertyValue`.

-Implementations MAY include the outputs within the Crate BagIt archive, in which case it is RECOMMENDED to use the folder _outputs/_ to avoid conflict with other files in the crate.
+Implementations MAY include the outputs within the Crate BagIt archive, in which case it is RECOMMENDED to use the folder `outputs/` to avoid conflict with other files in the crate.

 ```json